maxmind/libmaxminddb/doc/libmaxminddb.md

 If you pass in some other value for the `flags` parameter who knows what will happen.
 Don't do that.
 In the future we may add additional flags that you can bitwise-or together with the mode, as well as additional modes.

+## `void MMDB_close(MMDB_s *mmdb)`

+This frees any allocated or mmap'd memory that is held from the `MMDB_s` struct. *It does not free the struct itself!* If you allocated the struct from the heap then you are responsible for freeing it.

 ## `MMDB_lookup_result_s MMDB_lookup_string(MMDB_s *mmdb, const char *ipstr, int *gai_error, int *mmdb_error)`